 - elevator or elevator platforms collapsing,

-- people getting caught in or between moving elevator doors or parts,
+- getting caught in or between moving elevator doors or parts,

-- people getting hurt by an elevator because of poor or inadequate elevator maintenance, and
+- getting hurt by an elevator because of poor or inadequate elevator maintenance, and

 Elevator accident cases can result in serious injuries.
 Common elevator accident injuries include: